SCPR/AudioVision/README.md

     rvm gemset use 1.9.3@audio_vision --create && echo "rvm $(rvm current)" > .rvmrc

-Then xecute `bin/setup`.
+Then execute `bin/setup`.
 This does a few things:

 1. Copies `config/templates/development.rb` to `config/environments/`
 2. Copies `config/templates/database.yml` to `config/`
 3. Generates a `secret_token` and stores it in `config/app_config.yml`
 4. Runs `bundle install`
-5. Creates and loads the schema into the databases (development and test)
+5. Creates the database
-6. Runs `rake outpost:permissions` to add all the necessary permissions to the database.
+6. Syncs your local database with the production database using `dbsync`
 7. Finally, runs all of the tests to ensure you're setup properly.

 If your database information is different than what's in the `database.yml` template file, then copy it in `config/` manually prior to running `bin/setup`, and modify the information as necessary.
 Then run `bin/setup` to perform the rest of the steps (your custom `database.yml` will not be overwritten).

 ## Running Tests
 Run `rake` to run the test suite.

 ## Deployment
 This application deploys to media via [capistrano](http://rubygems.org/gems/capistrano).
+Capistrano isn't officially compatible with Rails 4 yet, so this app requires a different repository that contains a proposed fix.

 To deploy to production:

     cap deploy